Chromeilion/RoMAE/README.md

 The RoMAE model accepts 4 inputs:

-- values: actual values going through the model (pixels, flux, etc.), must have 5 dimensions (batch, time, channel, height, width).
+- values: actual values going through the model (pixels, flux, etc.),
+  must have 5 dimensions (batch, time, channel, height, width).
 If you're working in less dimensions just set the extra dims to size 1
-- positions: a 2D tensor of shape (n_positional_dims, n_tokens) which stores the N-dimensional position of each token
+- positions: an ND tensor of shape (n_positional_dims, n_tokens) which stores the N-dimensional position of each token
 - pad_mask: optional padding mask which marks what values should be ignored during attention
 - label: optional label which is used to calculate the loss